C5m7b4/c5-ts-lib/README.md

 ## isValid

 This function can be used to validate that a string or a number or date or array or even an object can be used.
 This is your failsafe function.

+## Maybe

+Another monad, but this one handle null input very well

 ## pad